ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

 We did a little bit of analysis at first to see "Okay, what's the distribution in OpenAlex as far as the number of papers for ROR institutions versus non-ROR institutions?"
-Through that analysis, we found that it was a very large percentage of institutions that were ROR institutions.
-I don't remember the exact number off the top of my head, but there was only a handful of institutions that were non-ROR institutions that had a lot of papers attributed to them.
+Through that analysis, we found that about 97% of institution assignments were ROR institutions.

 In addition to that, a lot of our non-ROR institutions were just garbage.
 They weren't linking to any [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) page, they didn't have any information about location, and some of them were duplicates of ROR entities.
 The more we looked into it, the more we wanted to just start with ROR, and then maybe in the future, we could start adding institutions on top of ROR.